Horse64/core.horse64.org/docs/How to Contribute.md

    contribute a bigger feature, you'll need to test on Linux according to the [checklists](#maintainer-checklists).
-   It's possible to do basic tests and changes on Windows if it's parts written in Horse64 (rather than Moose64 or C).
+   It's possible to do basic tests and changes on Windows if it's parts written in Horse64.
+It might be less practical for Horse64 Root.

 2. [Read the licensing carefully](/docs/Resources.md#license)
    and agree to contribute your code under the given terms.